neondatabase/website/content/docs/guides/grafbase.md

     }
     ```

-In the `product/price` resolver, add the following code, which calculates the product price based on the number of visits (interest) in the product.
+In the `product/price` resolver, add the following code, which calculates the product price based on the number of product visits, which represents customer interest in the product.

     ```graphql
     // grafbase/resolvers/product/price.js
+    import dotenv from 'dotenv';
+    dotenv.config();
     import { Client } from '@neondatabase/serverless'

     export default async function Resolver({ id }) {